 In 202043% of overall plant-based meat was sold in Europe, according to the Good Food Institute, and its global value was of $4.2 billion, up 800 million from the previous year.

-It’s no wonder that investment companies are pouring money into vegan start-ups.
+Investment companies are pouring money into vegan start-ups.
 It’s not just companies who are keen to get a return from the plant-based food sector.
 Tech moguls, sport personalities and celebrities have all made some substantial investments in companies such as Impossible Foods and Beyond Meat and many are parting with their money to help start-up grow.

-Jeff Bezos-backed plant-based dairy and meat start-up NotCo recently reached Unicorn status after their latest funding round raised $235 million.
+Jeff Bezos-backed plant-based dairy and meat start-up NotCo reached Unicorn status after their latest funding round raised $235 million.
 Formula One driver Lewis Hamilton and tennis champion Roger Federer were two of the investors.

 Through his company Marcy Venture Partners (MVP) rapper Jay Z recently backed dairy-free cheese brand Misha’s Kind Foods, just one of several of the music mogul’s investment in vegan companies.